 As the Assistant Director for TWIN-CS, Mary Bridget works closely with the Network principals, mentors, and teachers to strengthen and support their Catholic, dual-language programs.
 She manages the daily operations of the Network, while also helping to design and implement the professional development that makes the programming so unique.

 Mary Bridget began her work with Two-Way Immersion Network for Catholic Schools and the Roche Center in 2012 and returned as the Assistant Director for TWIN in September of 2017.
 Prior to returning, she was the inaugural Managing Editor for the Journal of Professional Capital and Community.
 She has taught undergraduates at Boston College's Lynch School of Education and Human Development, at Cisco Junior College (Texas), and at the Juhász Gyula Teachers College at the University of Szeged.
 She has also taught elementary school in Texas, along with classroom time in Florida, Massachusetts, and Ohio.
 Mary Bridget has published research on the TWIN schools, along with publications on American inclusion models and social studies education.
 She conducted research on minority education and the training of teachers in Hungary for her Master's thesis through a Fulbright Grantee to Hungary, where she was also an English instructor at the Teachers College.
-Mary Bridget received her bachelor's degree in English from Northwestern University, her Master's in the Arts of Teaching from Miami University of Ohio, and expects to graduate with her doctorate in the spring of 2019.
+Mary Bridget received her bachelor's degree in English from Northwestern University, her Master's in the Arts of Teaching from Miami University of Ohio, and earned her doctorate from Boston College.

 Ana Yancie Berreondo